rmrk-team/evm-nestable-multiasset-zksync-workshop/README.md

 Since the assets need to be accepted once they are added to a token, we will streamline the process by accepting the asset if the token is owned by the owner of the smart contract.
 This will allow us to add the assets to the tokens without the need to accept them manually.

-To check whether the token recieving the asset is owned by the owner of the smart contract, we will use the `ownerOf` function.
+To check whether the token receiving the asset is owned by the owner of the smart contract, we will use the `ownerOf` function.
 The `ownerOf` function returns the ***root owner*** of the token, which means that if the token is nested, it will return the address of the owner of the parent token.
 This is the address we need to check against the owner of the smart contract.
 We can afford to make the assumption that the tokens aren't nested, as the Album NFTs won't be nested.

 Another assumption we will be making is that the newly added asset resides in the last position of the pending array of the token.
 This is because the assets are added to the pending array in the order they are added to the token.
 This means that the asset being added will always be the last one in the pending array.
 An important distinction compared to token IDs to note is that the pending array is zero-indexed, so the last asset will have the index of `length - 1`.